 Well, you can leave the distribution of your assets to the law but you may not like the way the Distribution Act 1958 determines how your assets are distributed and the lengthy and arduous process.

-Without a Will, your family will require an application for the Letter of Administration which takes over six months to arrive due to the additional legal requirements to be complied with.
+Without a Will, your family will be required to apply for Letters of Administration which may take well over six (6) months due to the legal requirements and procedures to be complied with.

-With a Will, the time to complete distribution is considerably shortened as your family won't have to search for guarantors or ra reliable administrator.
-You can also ensure that the welfare of your children are taken care of by appointing a guardian.
+Having a Will, considerably shortens the time required to distribute your estate upon your death and furthermore your estate will be distributed according to your wishes.
+You can also ensure that the welfare of your children is provided for by appointing a guardian.
 It is important to remember that you will still retain control over your assets even after writing your Will.

-Even if you do not have any surviving family members that you would like to give to, you can always consider charitable contribution to organisations for the needy.
+Even if you do not have any surviving family members that you would like to give your property to, you can always consider giving your property to charities or other benevolent causes or organisations.

-There are many freelance will writers and will-writing companies who can do the job for you.
-However not everyone is reputable and can be relied on for top-notch professionalism and integrity, come to UBB Amanah Berhad.
+There are many freelance Will writers and Will-writing companies who can do the job for you.
+However, not everyone is reputable nor can be relied upon.
+If you want top-notch professionalism and integrity, come to UBB Amanah Berhad.

-When it comes to comprehensive estate planning and business succession planning, it is important to have your will written with the necessary experience, expertise and support which does not just cover the legal aspects.
+When it comes to comprehensive estate planning and business succession planning, it is important to have your Will written by people who have the necessary experience, expertise and support.

 In Islam, only the father has the right to appoint a guardian for the property of his children.

 All IEPs must adhere to the company’s code of ethics and are professionally trained not to divulge any of the client’s information to an unauthorized third party.
 They have a duty of the confidentiality, just like a lawyer and client and doctor and patient.